Difference Between Collection and Collections in Java

 • Consistency, because all collections follow a standard set of rules.
 This is because of the interfaces like Collection, List, Set, etc.

-Let us consider an example that uses the Collection interface with a HashSet to store and manage a set of Indian city names.
+Let us consider an example that uses the Collection interface methods with a HashSet to store and manage a set of Indian city names.

 Code: